0CottonBuds/Osu-Most-Played-Beatmap-Downloader/README.md

 # Osu-Most-Played-Beatmap-Downloader
 A python script for downloading most played beatmaps of a user in Osu!
+If you are me who forgot to backup their osu beatmaps but really want to restore some of it Here is an script to download your most played beatmaps.

+# how to use

+change code to use your username

+run python script

+    python.exe main.py

+wait to finish.
+Enjoy